kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## Now that I don’t have to count my searches, how can I switch all my browsers and devices to Kagi?
 We have several options available, from easy to full manual.
 See [here](../getting-started/setting-default.md) for instructions.

-## I have an outstanding pay-per-use balance on my current Standard or Professional plan.
-What happens now?
-We waived all pending metered usage charges for you, effective on September 21st, 2023.
-Yahoo!

 ## I notice that Ultimate plan is also 10% off for annual payments now.
 I previously had 15% off.
 Do I remain locked in?
 Yes, as long as you do not cancel you will have the previous discount applied.